jdiehll/correcTIR/README.md

 ## Overview

 CorrecTIR enhances the consistency and reliability of thermal measurements by standardizing the thermal data post-processing workflow.
 The GUI is designed to help new users swiftly process temperature data, while the Python package provides comprehensive customization options for more experienced users.
-TIR Post is capable of handling thermal data both as images (stored in .tiff format) and as point measurements (stored in .csv format with each entry as a row), with temperature values in degrees Celsius.
+CorrecTIR is capable of handling thermal data both as images (stored in .tiff format) and as point measurements (stored in .csv format with each entry as a row), with temperature values in degrees Celsius.

 For detailed file formatting and setup instructions, see the [Set-Up](#set-up) section below.
 To learn more about the overall pipeline workflow, refer to [Pipeline Workflow](PipelineWorkflow.md).
 For specific function details, check the [Function Reference](Function_Reference.md).

 The development of correcTIR is grounded in rigorous thermal theory, aiming to address the common challenges in thermal data accuracy and utility.
-For a comprehensive explanation of the theoretical foundations and expanded details on the functionalities of TIR Post, please consult:
+For a comprehensive explanation of the theoretical foundations and expanded details on the functionalities of CorrecTIR, please consult:

 >Placeholder for my paper